 I’m very fond of elderflower cordial.
 I always keep a bottle in the house, and it’s generally my go-to at restaurants.
 It has a gentle sweetness and floral quality about it that I thought would work well with Garden’s dryness.

 I was not disappointed.
 The light aromatics of peas and hay complement the sweetness and floral flavours in elderflower cordial wonderfully, but it still lacked something.
-And so I eventually arrived at the following:
+And so after some experimentation I eventually arrived at the following:

 - Seedlip Garden 108